AlanGriffiths/frame-shell/README.md

 Frame Shell is a small example of using Ubuntu Frame to provide a single app user session.
 It comprises two files:

-File | description
+File | Description
 --|--
 frame-shell | This is a script that runs an application using Ubuntu Frame frame-shell.desktop | This is a desktop entry for the greeter that invokes frame-shell

-These files need to be copied to /usr/bin and /usr/share/wayland-sessions respectively.
+These files need to be copied to `/usr/bin` and `/usr/share/wayland-sessions` respectively.

 ## Prerequisites